 - Basic conciseness checking on limited sites

-If you are not actively posting on social media nor doing any kind of writing-related business activity, Grammarly’s FREE plan is best for you because of some reasons.
+If you are not actively posting on social media or doing any writing-related business activity, Grammarly’s FREE plan is best for you for some reason.

 - Grammarly Free plan is capable of making basic grammar suggestions and fixing basic spelling and punctuation errors.

-But, if your writing is related to business activity or important activity such as proofreading a book written by you and completing a college project, you need to consider Grammarly Premium over Free.
+But, if your writing is related to business activity or essential activity such as proofreading a book written by you and completing a college project, you need to consider Grammarly Premium over Free.

 Here is the Grammarly Premium Pricing based on subscription duration.